 However, negative data has significant value for the scientific process, helping researchers avoid pursuing fruitless lines of scientific inquiry, increasing transparency and public trust in research results, and informing policy makers and priority setters when making decisions on future investments.

 In an effort to incentivize preclinical researchers of all fields to publish their “negative data” results and catalyze a paradigm shift in which negative data is valued according to the same standards as positive data, the Global Preclinical Data Forum started the first ever prize for negative data in 2017.
 The Best Negative Data Prize in Preclinical Neuroscience is a collaboration between the European College for Neuropsychopharmacology and Cohen Veterans Bioscience, under the backing of the Global Preclinical Data Forum.

-Now in its third iteration, submissions for The 2022 Best Negative Data Prize in Preclinical Neuroscience will open on March 15th, 2022 and will close May 31st, 2022.
 The winner of the 10,000 Euro prize will be notified on September 1st, 2022 and will be expected to accept the prize and present a talk about their negative results paper in person at the 35th ECNP Congress in Vienna, Austria, October 15-18, 2022.
 Travel and accommodation expenses will be covered.

 Who May Apply

 First or corresponding authors may submit applications that: